minkaotic/front-end-notes/notes/React-Hooks.md

 **Jump to: [`useState`](#usestate) | [`useEffect`](#usestate) | [`useContext`](#usecontext)**

 ## Intro
-- React has traditionally allowed developers to create and manage state based on the lifecycle of a component
+- Prior to hooks, React allowed developers to create and manage state based on [lifecycle methods](/React-Notes.md#paw_prints-lifecycle-methods), but this required writing the component as a _class_ component, which has a number of drawbacks compared to function components:
-- class components provide one way to manage state based on [lifecycle methods](/React-Notes.md#paw_prints-lifecycle-methods)
-- however, class components have drawbacks compared to function components:
   - require additional syntax (which can feel noisy) & learning/understanding classes in JS
   - optimising classes for minification can be slower
   - class components can interfere with some React tools/features, for example hot reloading
+- Additionally, there were ways of attaching reusable logic to a component, but this either required using [_render props_](https://reactjs.org/docs/render-props.html) or [_higher order components (HOC)_](https://reactjs.org/docs/higher-order-components.html).

-**👉 [React Hooks](https://reactjs.org/docs/hooks-intro.html) are special, built-in functions, that allow you to replicate the power of class components with a cleaner and more straightforward syntax.** They:
+**👉 [React Hooks](https://reactjs.org/docs/hooks-intro.html) are special, built-in functions, that allow you to replicate these capabilities with a cleaner and more straightforward syntax.** They:
 - manage state (+ rendering of UI when state changes)
 - provide easier access to your React app's context
 - update components with an alternative to lifecycle methods
+- offer a mechanism to extract code that can be reused between components
-- work in functions only (can't be used in class components)
+- work in function components only (can't be used in class components)

 ## `useState`
 - adds React state to function components